IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README - Copy.md

   - **Binary instrumenter** (minerva-agent-1.0.jar): A Java agent that instruments a running application deployed on the application server.
-The instrumentation adds entry point and exit point logging with a timestamp of every Java method in the application.
+The instrumentation captures entry and exit of every Java method in the application

   - **Use case recorder:** A Java program that is used while running test cases that gathers runtime analysis data.
 The use case recorder is used